mitcheljamesdaniel/mitcheljamesdaniel.github.io/_pages/home.md

 permalink: /
 ---

 Welcome to the internet home of the Josephs Lab at Michigan State University.
-The lab will open in January 2019.